rawkintrevo/ibm-ai-a-thon/README.md

 This projects needs:

-[ ] Github URL which contains
+-[ ] Github URL which contains
-[ ] AI Model,
+-[ ] AI Model,
+-- (predict when a station is going to be 'out of bikes') -- Show when station is low and othe nearby stations are low.
-[ ] Input data and output results # no input data / output data- that's downloaded and created in R/T from json feed. but you do need to create a local divy shim to run , even though its cheap trash
+-[x] Input data and output results # no input data / output data- that's downloaded and created in R/T from json feed. but you do need to create a local divy shim to run , even though its cheap trash
-[ ] UI (if any) and
+-[x] UI (if any) and
-[ ] a readme to run the code
+-[x] a readme to run the code

+### 'Live' Demo

+This product is 100% cloud native, and running on Kubernetes.
+See the "live-demo" at http://ai-a-thon.us-south.containers.appdomain.cloud (note, bc IBM's K8s clusters are wicked expensive, this is only "on" at certain times.
+Hopefully there is a demo portion or the judges can let me know and I'll fire it up for y'all to kick the tires)

 ### Overview / Problem Statement